lf-edge/ekuiper/docs/en_US/extension/native/sink.md

 The developer can fetch the transformed result from the context method `ctx.TransformOutput()`.
 The return values are the transformed value of `[]byte` type.
 Currently, it will be transformed to the json byte array be default or formatted with the set [`dataTemlate` property](../../rules/overview.md#data-template).
 If the value is transformed by dataTemplate, the second return value will be true.

+The developer can return any errors.
+However, to leverage the retry feature of eKuiper, the developer must return an error whose message starts with "io error".

 ```go
 //Called when each row of data has transferred to this sink
 Collect(ctx StreamContext, data interface{}) error